 balenaEtcher which is a cross-platform bootable Live USB creator application not only for Ubuntu but also for other Linux distros.
 It is also known as Etcher for Flash OS images to SD cards & USB drives.
 We can use it on Windows, macOS, and Linux OS to create a Live Ubuntu USB.

-The best part of this USB creator is its interface that comprises three steps to flash any USB drive.
+The best part of this USB creator is its interface which comprises three steps to flash any USB drive.

 - Install and run balenaEtcher